trofi/trofi.github.io.gen/posts/295-ssh-over-https.md

 ## Parting words

-Ubiquitous presence of `HTTPS` allows you to pass through your data through very restrictive middle boxes.
+Ubiquitous presence of `HTTPS` allows you to pass your data through very restrictive middle boxes!

-The `CONNECT` method while seemingly being a remnant of the far past is a useful hack to wrap any TCP payload stream into TLS host stream.
+The `CONNECT` method while seemingly being a remnant of the far past is a useful hack to wrap any `TCP` payload stream into `TLS` host stream.

 The `ServerAliveInterval` `openssh` knob allows you to keep the connection alive if underlying transport is not friendly to idle connections.

 Have fun!
-:q